-FACS analysis
+FACS analysis.
 Uninfected or infected cells were infected as described in the figure legends.
-At the time points indicated in the text, cells were trypsinized, washed once in phosphate-buffered saline (PBS), and then resuspended in PBS.
-Green florescent protein expression in cells was analysed using florescence-activated cell sorting (FACS).
-In each case, 10, 000 cells were acquired using a BD FACSCalibur cytometer.
-Data were analysed using FlowJo V10.
+At the time points indicated in the text, cells were trypsinized, washed once in phosphate buffered saline (PBS), and then resuspended in PBS.
+Green florescent protein expression in cells was analyzed using florescence-activated cell sorting (FACS).
+In each case, 10,000 cells were acquired using BD

+FACSCalibur cytometer.
+Data were analyzed using FlowJo V10.

-Herpes simplex virus strains
+Herpes simplex virus strains.
 HSV-1 strain KOS was a kind gift from Donald Coen (Harvard Medical School), while HSV-1 strains 17+, MG1 and SG16 were all gifts from Stacey Efstathiou and Mike Nicholl (NIBSC).
 All HSV-2 strains were generously donated by David Knipe (Harvard Medical School).
-All virus stocks were generated by low-multiplicity infections of Vero cells.
+All virus stocks were generated by low multiplicity infections of Vero cells.
 Viral titre was determined by virus titration on Vero cells.

-Zika virus strains

-Zika virus (ZIKV) ZIKV/H. sapiens/Brazil/PE243/2015 (abbreviated to PE243, isolated from an infected human patient, Brazil, 2015), has been described previously [23].
-Strains VR-84 (strain MR766, isolated from experimental forest sentinel rhesus monkey, Uganda, 1947) and VR-1845 (strain P6-740, isolated from Aedes aegypti, Malaysia, 1966) were obtained from the ATCC (USA).
-All virus stocks were generated by low-multiplicity infections of A549-Npro cells.
-Viral titre was determined by virus titration on Vero cells.
+Zika virus strains.
+Zika virus (ZIKV) ZIKV/H. sapiens/Brazil/PE243/2015 (abbreviated to PE243, isolated from an infected human patient, Brazil, 2015), has been previously described (23).
+Strains VR-84 (strain MR766, isolated from

+1 experimental forest sentinel rhesus monkey, Uganda, 1947) and VR-1845 (strain by low multiplicity infections of A549-N^{pro} cells.
+Viral titre was determined by virus